bhauman/figwheel-main/docs/docs/your_own_server.md

 **How this works**

-The reason why Figwheel works as a Cross Origin Websocket is the same reason that services like Firebase and Pusher work as Cross Origin services.
+The reason why Figwheel works as a Cross Origin SSE connection is the same reason that services like Firebase and Pusher work as Cross Origin services.

 In this case, Figwheel is responsible for compiling your ClojureScript into JavaScript artifacts that get loaded by the browser.
-When it compiles these artifacts it inserts a URL that points to the Figwheel server to establish a Websocket connection.
+When it compiles these artifacts it inserts a URL that points to the Figwheel server to establish an SSE connection.
 So when your app server serves these compiled artifacts the Figwheel client will call home to the Figwheel server to establish a REPL connection.
 Since the Figwheel server allows [CORS][cors] requests this works just fine.